-- Inability to register in SAM, Grants.gov, or JustGrants in sufficient time (SAM registration and renewal can take as long as 10 business days to complete.) - Inability to follow Grants.gov or JustGrants instructions on how to register and apply - Inability to follow each instruction in the DOJ solicitation - Technical issues with the applicant's computer or information technology environment such as issues with firewalls terrorist acts, applicants may request to submit applications up to 7 calendar days late by sending an email to tribalgrants@usdoj.gov.
-The message should specify the nature of the disaster and how it affected the applicant's ability to submit an application on time.
-The email message must be sent by the 9:00 p.m. eastern standard time deadline or as soon as possible given the specific emergency.
+- Inability to register in SAM, Grants.gov, or JustGrants in sufficient time (SAM registration and renewal can take as long as 10 business days to complete.) - Inability to follow Grants.gov or JustGrants instructions on how to register and apply. - Inability to follow each instruction in the DOJ solicitation. - Technical issues with the applicant's computer or information technology environment such as issues with firewalls.